Kraven The Hunter Trailer and retconning popular characters

 “not an alien, or a wizard.
 He’s just a hunter, a human with conviction.
 An animal lover and a protector of the natural world.
 He’s a very, very cool character.”

 I am pretty sure that entire sentence contradicts itself at every turn.
 How can someone be a hunter, an animal lover, and also a protector of the natural world?
 Doesn’t being a hunter negate the following two descriptions?
 The upcoming Kraven film will follow Sony’s apparent mandate that all popular Spider-Man villains must become a hero.
-I can only assume this is a reaction to having the license for these characters, a reaction to the success of DC Comics’ Joker solo film, and Marvel’s success with their Spider-man films.
+I can only assume this is a reaction to having the license for these characters, the success of DC Comics’ Joker solo film, and Marvel’s success with their Spider-man films.

 My confusion comes with the drastic change in the characterization of Kraven The Hunter.
 He’s a straightforward villain, not an anti-hero.
 You can probably make a case for both Venom and Morbius being anti-heroes at some point in their comics tenure (also, both solo Sony Spider-Man spin-off films).
 Unless Mr. Thomas is entirely unaware of what he filmed, he’s a pretty reliable source for how Kraven is portrayed, and so far, it doesn’t sound like Kraven at all.